-43 I) Explain the demand for MFCN or WAS/RLAN in the upper 6GHz band before and beyond 44 2030
+I) Explain the demand for MFCN or WAS/RLAN in the upper 6GHz band before and beyond 2030

 Wi-Fi is the indoor wireless connectivity technology of choice for people in Europe.
-According to BNetzA2 and Ofcom3, majority of the internet use occurs over fixed networks primarily delivered through Wi-Fi.
-A recent survey also finds that the vast majority (93.9%) of European Union's enterprises use fixed broadband connection to access Internet via Wi-Fi4.
+According to BNetzA2 and Ofcom3, the majority of internet use occurs over fixed networks primarily delivered through Wi-Fi.
+A recent survey also finds that the vast majority (93.9%) of the European Union's enterprises use fixed broadband connections to access the Internet via Wi-Fi4.

-51 The volume of Wi-Fi traffic is growing much faster than the volume of traffic carried over mobile 52 network.
-BNetzA reports that the increase in the volume of fixed traffic in 2023 was more than 4 53 times the increase in the volume of mobile traffic in the same year5.
-According to Arthur D Little6, it forecasts that the growth in fixed data traffic (and therefore Wi-Fi traffic) in Europe between 54 2022 and 2030 is similar to past elevated levels and the total volume of fixed data traffic is 55 significantly more than that of the mobile data traffic over the same period of time.
-The estimated 56 significant increase in volume of fixed data traffic is supported by two recently released marketing 57 reports from the FTTH Council Europe^{7,8} that the number of FTTH/FTTB (Fiber-To-The-Home 58 or Building) services is expected to increase from 121 million in 2023 to 201 million by 2029, and 59 the number of homes equipped with FTTH/FTTB will be increased from 244 million in 2023 to 60 61 312 million in 2029 as telcos lay more fiber in the ground.
+The volume of Wi-Fi traffic is growing much faster than the volume of traffic carried over mobile networks.
+BNetzA reports that the increase in the volume of fixed traffic in 2023 was more than 4 times the increase in the volume of mobile traffic in the same year5.
+According to Arthur D Little6, it forecasts that the growth in fixed data traffic (and therefore Wi-Fi traffic) in Europe between 2022 and 2030 is similar to past elevated levels, and the total volume of fixed data traffic is significantly more than that of the mobile data traffic over the same period of time.
+The estimated significant increase in the volume of fixed data traffic is supported by two recently released marketing reports from the FTTH Council Europe^{7,8} that the number of FTTH/FTTB (Fiber-To-The-Home or Building) services is expected to increase from 121 million in 2023 to 201 million by 2029, and the number of homes equipped with FTTH/FTTB will be increased from 244 million in 2023 to 312 million in 2029 as telcos lay more fiber in the ground.

-Currently available Wi-Fi 6/6E products based on IEEE Std 802.11ax-2021 standard9 and Wi-Fi 7 products based on IEEE P802.11be project10 are already capable of operating in the entire 6 GHz band.
-By enabling Wi-Fi operation in upper 6 GHz band, a significant number of large bandwidth (i.e., 160 MHz and 320 MHz) channels will be available that in turn enable high traffic requirement

-- applications like Extended Reality (XR).
-The upper 6 GHz band is also crucial for enabling - deployments of wireless mesh networks in 6 GHz, since out-of-band channels are required to
+Currently available Wi-Fi 6/6E products based on the IEEE Std 802.11ax-2021 standard9 and Wi-Fi 7 products based on the IEEE P802.11be project10 are already capable of operating in the entire 6 GHz band.
+By enabling Wi-Fi operation in the upper 6 GHz band, a significant number of large bandwidth (i.e., 160 MHz and 320 MHz) channels will be available that in turn enable high traffic requirement applications like Extended Reality (XR).
+The upper 6 GHz band is also crucial for enabling deployments of wireless mesh networks in 6 GHz, since out-of-band channels are